ImagingInformatics/machine-learning/SiiM2019/README.md

 Contents:
 --
-This prohject contains 5 notebooks, a folder called "figures" (which is used by notebook xxx) and some extra instructions (e.g. how to get an MD.ai token for pulling data sets)
+This project contains 5 notebooks, a folder called "figures" (which is used by notebook xxx) and some extra instructions (e.g. how to get an MD.ai token for pulling data sets)

 Instructions:
 --